sylodev/documentation/docs/tags/channel.md

 - `parent`: The category to move the channel to.

 ## `{channel.startThread auto_archive_duration? ratelimit? invitable? is_private? return_id? channel?;name;message?}`

+> This tag is part of the `Mutate Channel` expensive group.

 Creates a new thread.